efwGrp/efw4.X/help/result.remove.md

-<H1>Result.remove</H1>

-The remove function is established to create the remove attribute to the last return value.
-It can be called as far as once to a runat.
-The second calling is invalidated without any exceptions.

-<h2>Sample</h2>
+# Result.remove

+The `remove` function removes elements from the element specified by the most recent `runat` call.
+It can only be called once per `runat`.
+Subsequent calls within the same `runat` have no effect.

+## Sample

 ```javascript
 var result = new Result();